Keflon/FunctionZero.Maui.Controls/README.md

 ## SelectionMode
 The `TreeViewZero` allows selection modes *None, Single or Multiple*.
-Please see the [ListViewZero](#listviewZero-selection-mode) docs for how to use the SelectionMode property.
+Please see the [ListViewZero](#selecteditem-selecteditems) docs for how to use the SelectionMode property.

 ## Styling SelectedItems

 Use this to style each tree-node, e.g. to change how selected items are rendered.
-See [ListViewZero ItemContainerStyle](#listviewZero-visual-state-manager) for details, or use the following as a guide:
+See [Styling SelectedItems](#styling-selecteditems) on the `ListViewZero` for details, or use the following as a guide:

 ```xml
 <Style x:Key="testItemStyle" TargetType="cz:ListItemZero">